mmonfils/neighborhood-lab-dsm/tracking-the-blueprint/README.md

 * **No textbook talk.** Avoid academic jargon, heavy legal terms, and dry political science language.
 Write your findings clearly, like you are explaining a pattern to a friend on a front porch.
 * **Keep it grounded.** Always tie the big picture back to the physical reality of our neighborhoods.
 Explain exactly why a policy shift or legal ruling matters to a household living on a central Iowa block grid.
 * **Stay out of the political sandbox.** Our research isn't about scorekeeping for red or blue teams.
 We focus entirely on the line between centralized institutional power and local neighborhood agency.
+Objective, clear data is our best tool for handling outside pressures.

 ## From the Workshop to the Porch